 ...and the many others, not mentioned here, who have devoted their work to bringing greater awareness and understanding to copper toxicity and mineral imbalances in general.

 Tragically, the Internet has become a breeding ground of erroneous information, a lot of it led by a few individuals who have the power and a platform to convince large unsuspecting audiences, and this is the unfortunate environment the public is left to navigate through.
 It's becoming increasingly difficult for people to know what to believe.
-Those that dismiss HTMA in favor of blood tests, or who deny the concept of copper 'toxicity' or the importance of mineral balancing, are not only doing a great disservice to their patients, but through their own lack of understanding (or ulterior motive) are holding back the advancement of greater medical and nutritional understanding that could otherwise help many of today's most serious physical and mental health conditions.
+Those that dismiss HTMA in favor of blood tests, or who deny the concept of copper 'toxicity' or the importance of mineral balancing, are not only doing a great disservice to their patients, but through their own lack of understanding are holding back the advancement of greater medical and nutritional awareness that could otherwise help many of today's most serious physical and mental health conditions.
 Too many lives have already been hurt or destroyed as a result of medical ignorance (no matter how well intentioned), and the health of our future generations, especially our young women, is most at risk.
 Those of us in the health care and holistic healing communities have a duty and owe it to the people we serve to promote proper understanding of this epidemic.
 It's time we move into a new paradigm of health, recognizing the interconnection between our environment, food choices, and minerals levels, and how those interrelated minerals influence, and indeed control, our health, even our personality.
 The science, research, and hard evidence has existed for over 40 years; it's time we recognize the toxic nature of copper on the body resulting not from mere internal 'dysregulation' but from the large number of sources from which we are receiving over-exposure (copper sulfates, copper IUDs, copper piping, xenoestrogens as examples).
 Leaving outdated medical and nutritional beliefs behind, let's open ourselves to knowledge which can truly serve the greater good of people.
 When women receive fully informed consent to birth control, when nutritionists understand the essentiality of program design based on a client's individual mineral profile and not fad dietary beliefs, and when the medical system allows for greater conversation on the role mineral imbalance plays in disease, what are the possibilities for our world in terms of reducing illness, increasing human energy, and saving relationships and lives?

 The research on this site is the summation of 40+ years of research specific to mineral balances and copper toxicity.
 There is no longer a lack of research, or evidence.
 The evidence is clear and factual, especially through HTMA data.
 Hopefully through this website and furthering the work of pioneers in this field including Drs Eck, Watts, Pfeiffer, Malter, Wilson, and others, the tide will eventually be turned in favor of awareness and proper understanding for the benefit and healing of all those affected.